Dunni3/FlowMol/readme.md

 ## Citing FlowMol3 (and what's going on the the FlowMol versions?)

 Unintentionally, FlowMol has gone through a few iterations of improvement.
 We have released three versions along with three preprints.
-FlowMol3 is the current and final version, it was released publicly on August 15th, 2025 and will (hopefully) soon find its home in a journal publication.
+FlowMol3 is the current and final version, it was released publicly on August 18th, 2025 and will (hopefully) soon find its home in a journal publication.

-(flowmol3 citation goes here)
+> Dunn, I. & Koes, D. R. FlowMol3: Flow Matching for 3D De Novo Small-Molecule Generation.
+Preprint at https://doi.org/10.48550/arXiv.2508.12629 (2025).

 Earlier versions of FlowMol are still accessible (see next 2 sections), but we recommend using FlowMol3 for all new work.